 Progression: Once consistent, add Topspin Level 2 to increase difficulty.

-Why Vekeda: The Fixed Point Mode delivers the same shot every time – perfect for groove training.
+Why Vekeda: Fixed Spot Mode delivers the same shot every time – perfect for groove training.

 Squash Ball Machine Drill #2: Front-Back Movement – Deep & Light Alternation